Stefan Ulmer (physicist): Research

 After his Ph.D. studies, Stefan Ulmer joined the ASACUSA CUSP experiment at CERN in 2012 as a postdoctorate fellow, and contributed to the production of the first polarized beam of antihydrogen atoms.
 Simultaneously, he worked on setting up the BASE experiment.
 He invented a reservoir trap technique that allowed BASE to store antiprotons for about 400 days.
 In 2014, Stefan Ulmer's team performed the most precise measurement of the proton-antiproton charge-to-mass ratio, evidently the most accurate test of CPT invariance of baryons.
 In 2017, his team reported the first observation of single antiproton spin transitions, and also completed the most precise measurements of antiproton magnetic moment.
 From a time-base analysis of these data the most stringent limits on dark-matter / antimatter coupling were derived.
 Inspired by this work, the BASE collaboration has used Penning trap detection systems as axion haloscopes, to set competitive limits on axion-to-photon conversion.
-In 2022 Ulmer's team reported on a comparison of the proton/antiproton charge-to-mass ratio with a fractional accuracy of 16 parts in a trillion.
+In 2022 Ulmer's team reported on a comparison of the proton/antiproton charge-to-mass ratio with a fractional accuracy of 16 parts in a trillion, currently the most precise test of matter/antimatter symmetry with baryons.
 This measurement also constitutes the first differential test of the clock weak equivalence principle with antiprotons.
+In 2025, the BASE team demonstrated the implementation of the first antimatter qubit and coherent spectroscopy with a single antiproton spin, an achievement listed as a top-10 physics breakthrough of 2025.
+On the 24th of March 2026, Ulmer and team reported on the first ever demonstrated transport of antimatter particles - antiprotons - in the transportable cryogenic Penning trap system BASE-STEP.
 Ulmer's measurements are considered to be outstanding and of great value for fundamental physics research.